AlejandroBaron/ez-azml/README.md

 ez-azml -h
 ```

-You can run an example with
+You can run an example with (if you have cloned the repo)
 ## Command
 ```
-ez-azml --config configs/pytorch/main.yaml run
+ez-azml --config configs/command/main.yaml run
 ```
 ## Pipeline
 ```
-ez-azml --config configs/pipeline/main.yaml run
+PYTHONPATH=$PYTHONPATH:. ez-azml --config configs/pipeline/main.yaml run
 ```
+(`PYTHONPATH` to point to the examples dir.
+This is not needed if your pipeline is available in any package as an importable function)